#cargo-toml #cargo #testing #testing-cargo #cargo-build #testing-tools #code-coverage

 Extending Tarpaulin

-There are some tools available which can extend tarpaulin functionality for other potential user needs.
+There are some tools available which can extend Tarpaulin functionality for other potential user needs.

 Procedural Macros

 Normally, Tarpaulin can't report on code coverage within the code for a procedural macro.
-You'll need to add a test that expands the macro at run-time in order to get those stats.
+You'll need to add a test that expands the macro at run-time to get those stats.
 The runtime-macros crate was made for this purpose, and its documentation describes how to use it with Tarpaulin.

 Pycobertura